Ganmain

 Ganmain is a town in the Riverina region of New South Wales, Australia.
 Ganmain is located around 55 km north west of Wagga Wagga, and 50 km east of Narrandera.
-Ganmain is in the Coolamon Shire local government area and had a population at the 2016 census of 779.
+Ganmain is in the Coolamon Shire local government area and at the 2021 census had a population of 793.

 History

 The town name is said to be an Aboriginal word meaning "Crown scenes on the Moon for tribal reasons" or "native decorated with scars".

 Ganmain takes its name from Ganmain Run, a cattle station established in 1838, by settler James Devlin.

 Boggy Creek Post Office opened on 10 December 1888, was renamed Derry in 1894 and Ganmain later the same year.

 In 1973, the Ganmain Historical Society was opened by six local families.

 Today

 Ganmain is the self-proclaimed "Sheaf Hay centre of Australia" and has produced chaff for many leading racehorse trainers in Australia.
 The Big Haystack in Pioneer Park reflects this background.

 The town has two primary schools, Ganmain Public School and St. Brendan's Catholic Primary School.

-Australian rules football is the most popular sport with the local team, Ganmain-Grong Grong-Matong playing in the Riverina Football Netball League.